The mission of the United States Attorney’s Office for the District of Alaska is to:

 The United States Attorney Office (USAO), District of Alaska employs talented and diverse men and women to help meet its mission and goals.
 We are stronger, more credible, and more effective when our workforce includes highly qualified individuals with backgrounds, cultures and traditions that reflect our Nation’s rich diversity.

-The USAO strives to promote diversity within the office.
+The USAO is an equal opportunity employer and strives to promote diversity within the office.
 Our plan includes ensuring all employees and management personnel receive annual training.
 In addition, management strategizes ways to recruit from the widest available pool of candidates.
 This in turn, allows us to select from a range of personnel with various professional background and experiences.
 This includes person of varying age, ethnicity, gender, disability, race, sexual orientation, gender identity, religion, national origin, political affiliation, socioeconomic and family status, and geographic region.
+Information about the DOJ and USAO EEO policies may be found on the EEO webpage.

 The USAO culture reflects our ongoing commitment to build and maintain a workplace environment open to understanding the rich differences of our employees while encouraging them to excel as public servants.